dicelab-rhul/icua-data-analysis/README.md

-Q: Do they improve over time?
+Q: Do participants improve over time?
-A: Hard to say without more trials... there doesnt appear to be significiant trend. (see demographics.ipynb)
+A: Hard to say without more trials... there doesn't appear to be significant trend. (see demographics.ipynb)

-Q: People who said they did better, did they actually?
+Q: Participants who said they did better, did they actually?
 A: For the most part yes (see demographics.ipynb)

+Q: Do participants look at one task while solving/interacting with another?
+A: Participants tend to look at the task that they are solving, keyboard/mouse input for a task is almost always done when looking at the task.

+Q: What performance metrics might we use?
+A:
+    1. proportion of total time that there is a failure.
+    2. average length of failures.
+    3. number of failures.
+    4. ... ???

 ### NOTES